27 Fun Growth Mindset Activities for Kids & Adults

 Does your child hope to accomplish something specific?
 Do you have a big goal in mind?

-Experienced school psychologist, Dr. Jamie Donnelly, says “The idea that abilities are not stable and there’s always room to grow, can help kids work harder towards their goals.
+School psychologist, Dr. Jamie Donnelly, says “The idea that abilities are not stable and there’s always room to grow, can help kids work harder towards their goals.
 If they know they can still improve, they will continue to try.
 Kids, especially in middle and high school, who haven’t been very successful, start to feel like they are a failure and give up.
 Growth mindset helps them realize that there is always room for improvement.

 20. Make Your Mistakes Visual